Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

    #.
 Download ``concordium-client`` for your platform.
 See :ref:`Downloads<concordium-node-and-client-download-testnet>` to get the file and checksum.

    #.
-To generate a request for an identity object, use the following command, modifying the paths as appropriate.
+To generate a request for an identity object, use the following command:

       .. code-block:: console

-         user_cli generate-request-v1 --cryptographic-parameters cryptographic-parameters.json \
+         user_cli generate-request-v1 --cryptographic-parameters cryptographic-parameters.json --ars ars.json --ip-info ip-info.json --request-out request.json
-                          --ars ars.json \
-                          --ip-info ip-info.json \
-                          --request-out request.json # request to send to the identity provider

       The above command will ask for some additional input.
 You have to choose anonymity revokers and revocation threshold.
 Use arrow keys to navigate through the lists and the space key to select and deselect list entries.
 Select whether the identity shall be used for Mainnet or Testnet.
 Afterwards, 24 BIP-39 will be generated and shown; write down the words and type them in again.
 This is your secret recovery phrase.